Support Page Content

 Eligible students will be automatically awarded Summer Pell Grant upon enrollment in at least one summer course.
 Summer Pell Grant is awarded up to the full-time amount, but the actual amount you receive will be based on enrollment.

-Types of Aid Offered: Pell & Federal Direct
+Types of Aid Offered: Pell Grant &/or Federal Direct Student Loans

 Summer financial aid is based on individual eligibility and available via the Student Center.